Kinds-of-Intelligence-CFI/animal-ai/docs/integration/Integrate-AAI.md

 model.learn(total_timesteps=10_000)
 ```

-See also <https://github.com/Kinds-of-Intelligence-CFI/animal-ai-stablebaselines3> for a complete example.
+See [here](https://github.com/Kinds-of-Intelligence-CFI/animal-ai-stablebaselines3) for a complete example of using Animal-AI with Stable Baselines3.

 ## Animal-AI w/ DreamerV3